-For more information regarding rental properties please do not hesitate to contact our Property Management division.
+For more information regarding rental properties please do not hesitate to contact our Property Management department.

 The rental bond is requested as financial protection should there be a breach in the Tenancy Agreement.
 Your rental bond will be lodged with the Rental Tenancy Authority.
 The bond is held as security against any property damage, undue wear and tear or in the event there is rent outstanding.
 In the event there is no damage to the property over and above 'normal wear and tear' expected during the term of your tenancy and rent is paid as appropriate, the bond amount will be refunded promptly by the Rental Tenancy Authority after you vacate.
 The amount of the bond is specified in the Tenancy Agreement document.

 It is your legal responsibility to pay your rent to the Landlord in advance.
 Please ensure that your payments reach us on or before the due date.
 Rent must be paid by the method stated on your tenancy agreement.If you have any problems with your rent payments, please notify your Property Manager at the earliest possible time.
 If you fall into arrears, we will be obligated to follow the procedures outlined in the Residential Tenancies Act to collect the rent on behalf of the Landlord.

 An entry condition report is used to determine the condition of the property upon your occupation and ensures that it is returned to us in the same condition.
 It also ensures that you are not held responsible for damage at the expiry of your tenancy which may have been there prior to your occupation.You have 7 days to make additional comments and notes, sign and return the document to our office.
 The document will be filed with your Tenancy Agreement and used as evidence of the property condition at the commencement of the tenancy compared to the condition upon vacating.